 Skip to content

 ContextCake returns one primary answer per concept and is honest about dissent.
 Where layers disagree on a section, the higher layer’s value is primary and the dissenting layers ride along as conflicts — each tagged with its layer and its last-updated date.
-The contradiction is surfaced, not hidden.
+The structural discrepancy is surfaced, not hidden.
+ContextCake does not infer semantic contradictions between unrelated entities or prose.

 A read_file response resolves the whole concept and attaches provenance at three levels: